cazamedia/cazamedia/README.md

 + Using Python for Extensions/Plugins within a Python-based application is ***Next Level***!
 + Add Pandas for enhanced operation of both ML & AI workloads.
 + Proof-of-Concept work can be very slow going at times.
 Stay the course!
++ Before embarking on the journey for a MVP (Minimum Viable Product), first target the MVF (Minimum Viable Feature) to determine if there's even a need.
+Let that be your guide.

 <!--
 **cazamedia/cazamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.